git2samus/elcuervo.net/_posts/2014-07-05-freedom-is-optional.md

 once there was only one acceptable gender of one acceptable color and one acceptable faith.

-> What are you trying to tell me?
-That I can dodge bullets?
-> No. I'm trying to tell you that when you're ready, you won't have to.

-We have so many things in common that we have to dig for the ones that makes us different so we can kills us without remorse.

-In our thoughts is the creativity, the strenght to move forward.

 # A rock in a pond

 > For to be free is not merely to cast off one's chains, but to live in a way